-Join Greg Sowell for an in-depth discussion in this video IGMP, part of Foundations of Networking: Protocols and CLI Tools.
+Join Greg Sowell for an in-depth discussion in this video IGMP, part of Networking Foundations: Protocols and CLI Tools.

 - [Voiceover] Internet Group Management Protocol is used…by hosts and adjacent routers to join multicast groups.…It is used exclusively by IPv4 hosts,…as it was supplanted by Multicast Listener Discovery…in the ICMPv6 Suite for IPv6.…IGMP allows a host that wants to receive specific…multicast traffic to solicit a local router…to have that multicast traffic sent on an interface.…There are currently three versions of IGMP.…Version 2 added the ability for a host…to exit a multicast group.…